-- 1. The school district recognizes that parents and guardians have a primary role in promoting their children's health and well-being. - 2.
-The school district will support parents' efforts to provide a healthy diet and daily physical activity for their children. - 3.
+1. The school district recognizes that parents and guardians have a primary role in promoting their children's health and well-being.

+- 2. The school district will support parents' efforts to provide a healthy diet and daily physical activity for their children. - 3.
 The school district encourages parents to pack healthy lunches and snacks and refrain from including beverages and foods without nutritional value. - 4.
-The school district will provide information about physical education and other school-based physical activity opportunities and will support parents' efforts to provide their children with opportunities to be physically active outside of school.
+The school district will provide information about physical education and other school-based physical activity opportunities and will support parents' efforts to provide their children with opportunities to be physically active outside of school. - 5.
+Applications for free/reduced priced meals are available to all families at the beginning of the school year.
+The application is also available in the main office and on the district website.